 What’s the worst that can happen?

-If dental plaque and calculus are left on teeth, oral health declines.
+If bacterial biofilm and calculus are left on teeth, oral health declines.
 Cavities and gum disease run rampant, and gum and bone tissue can die away.
-Infection can spread into the bloodstream and cause overall health problems ranging from heart disease and stroke to dementia and diabetes complications.
+Infection can spread into the bloodstream and cause overall health problems ranging from heart disease, stroke, impotence, to dementia and diabetes complications.
+Forty percent of cases of infective endocarditis are caused by bacteria from the mouth.
 Teeth will loosen and fall out.
 It’s not a pretty picture.